"Margot is no ordinary harpist." a fan from Vail, CO.

 She has recently co-produced two CDs, Live at the Black Rose Acoustic Society with her duo, Gadbaw & Krimmel and Next Sunday at Conor's a group effort with the Boulder Irish Session.

-Krimmel’s Irish music duo, with singer/percussionist Beth Gadbaw, has performed across the United States and United Kingdom and has three CDs.
+Krimmel’s Irish music duo, with singer/percussionist Beth Gadbaw, has performed across the United States and United Kingdom and has three CDs White Birds, Icy December and Live at the Black Rose.
 One of their originals, The Donkey and the Doves, has been chosen by Colorado Public Radio listeners as one of their top-50 favorite holiday carols for four years running.
 The duo was awarded a 2014 artistic residency at Caribou Ranch by Boulder County and premiered new pieces commissioned by the acclaimed Seattle choir Cora Voce in 2016.